-During the day of inspection, the inspector met and spoke with 17 residents living across the three separate parts of the centre.
+During the day of inspection, the inspector met and spoke with 11 residents living across the two separate parts of the centre.
 From speaking with residents and from what the inspector observed over the course of the day, it was clear that residents were happy in their home.
-Residents told the inspector they liked the people they lived with and they were proud of their home.
+Residents appeared comfortable with the people they lived with and were comfortable in the company of staff.

-The designated centre comprises of three bungalows in a congregated setting.
-It provides full time care and support for up to 18 adult residents diagnosed with an intellectual disability and/or a physical disability.
-Each bungalow can accommodate six people.
-Each bungalow is homely and comfortable and each of the residents has their own bedroom which is decorated in line with their wishes.
-The centre was well maintained and had been designed to meet the needs of residents.
-The centre is situated on the outskirts of Dublin City, close to a local village with access to local amenities such as a pub and restaurant within walking distance, a large park and local shopping centres.
-Residents have access to a number of vehicles to access their local community and leisure activities.
+The designated centre comprises of two, two story bungalows a short walk from each other.
+The bungalows are situated a short drive from a large town in County Meath.
+It provides full time care and support for up to 11 adult residents diagnosed with an intellectual disability.
+Each bungalow was homely and comfortable and each of the residents had their own bedroom which was decorated in line with their wishes.
+There was adequate communal space in both bungalows with kitchen-dinners and separate large living rooms in each bungalow.
+In general the centre was well maintained and had been designed to meet the needs of residents.
+Residents had access to a number of vehicles to access their local community and leisure activities.